 It’s mostly sunny (and relatively dry) here all year round!

 Consider the winter and summer in Madrid.
-Climate change is a highly likely culprit for the frigid past two winters and absolutely scorching month of July we had this year but it’s good to prepare for both of these seasons.
+Climate change is a highly likely culprit for the frigid past two winters and absolutely scorching month of July we had this past year but it’s good to prepare well for both of these seasons.

 One of the main ways you can prepare for those two extreme seasons is to find an apartment that will help you survive and thrive in both.
 You may want an extremely sunny and bright room when it’s not a million degrees outside but think about how you will feel when it does get really hot.